Match Your Learning Style

 Our online degree options are perfect for working adults who are seeking to earn a degree or certificate.
 Whether you choose our self-paced, competency-based programs or our online programs that provide a more structured environment, you are sure to find learning opportunities that match your learning style.
 Our dedicated advisers ensure your needs are met and provide one-on-one guidance, either virtually or face-to-face.

-Benefits of A&M-Commerce Innovation and Design
+Benefits of the College of Innovation and Design

 Welcome from the Dean